 Abstract.
-Security ontologies have been created to facilitate the organization and management of knowledge in the security domain.
-It is a challenge to compare and evaluate how these ontologies relate to one another due to their size, structure, level of expressiveness, and complexity.
-Ontologies differ in both language and ontological levels, which present obstacles that can lead to errors and inconsistencies in comparisons and alignment attempts.
-Furthermore, many concepts associated with existing security ontologies have not been fully expounded upon and do not fully comply with security standards.
-The standards ensure a common understanding of concepts and definitions.

-In this study, we address these deficiencies by performing a systematic literature review of existing security ontologies to identify core concepts and relationships.
-The main goal of the systematic literature review is to identify core concepts and relationships that are used to capture security issues.
-These concepts and relationships are further analyzed and mapped to five security standards (i.e., NIST SP 800-160, NIST SP 800-30 rev.1, NIST SP 800-27 rev.A, ISO/IEC 27001 and NISTIR 8053).
-The contribution of this paper is a proposal of core concepts and relationships that complies with the above mentioned standards and allow to build a new security ontology.
+Security ontologies have been developed to facilitate the organization and management of security knowledge.
+A comparison and evaluation of how these ontologies relate to one another is challenging due to their structure, size, complexity, and level of expressiveness.
+Differences between ontologies can be found on both the ontological and linguistic levels, resulting in errors and inconsistencies (i.e., different concept hierarchies, types of concepts, definitions) when comparing and aligning them.
+Moreover, many concepts related to security ontologies have not been thoroughly explored and do not fully meet security standards.
+By using standards, we can ensure that concepts and definitions are unified and coherent.
+In this study, we address these deficiencies by reviewing existing security ontologies to identify core concepts and relationships.
+The primary objective of the systematic literature review is to identify core concepts and relationships that are used to describe security issues.
+We further analyse and map these core concepts and relationships to five security standards (i.e., NIST SP 800-160, NIST SP 800-30 rev.1, NIST SP 800-27 rev.A, ISO/IEC 27001 and NISTIR 8053).
+As a contribution, this paper provides a set of core concepts and relationships that comply with the standards mentioned above and allow for a new security ontology to be developed.

-Keywords: Security Ontology · Concepts · Relationships · Security Standards · Ontologies
+Keywords: Security Ontology \cdot Concepts \cdot Relationships \cdot Security Standards \cdot Ontologies